diarmuidie/EnvPopulate/README.md

 ```

 #### Optional
-If you want to change the location of the example or generated env file you can also add an extra section to the `composer.json` file:
+If you want to change the location of the example or generated env file or add multiple files you can also add an extra section to the `composer.json` file:
 ```JSON
 "extra": {
     "env-populate": {